harbingerofme/R2Mods/BiggerLockboxes/README.md

 ### RC1 Compatibility:
 This mod IL hooks `RoR2.SceneDirector.PopulateScene`.
+The release of this update should coincide with the release of a new Bepinex version, so this section should be moot.

 ## Changelog:
+- 2.1.0 No longer contains the entirity of First Stage Spawns.
 - 2.0.0 Improved the IL Hook to not rely on hardcoded local variables.
 Integrated First Stage Spawns compatability.
 - 1.1.4 Dependency changed to better work with modmananagers.
 - 1.1.2 and 1.1.3 Now baited, hooked and R2API'd.